 Any person, including a member of the public, is able to make a complaint about the provision of facilities or services that the trust provides.
 Complaints may also be made by a third party on behalf of a complainant, contingent on appropriate consent having been obtained to do so.
-All complaints made will be handled via the procedures outlined in this policy, reasonable adjustments to the process may be made where needed.
+MTOAT aims to handle all complaints via the procedures outlined in this policy.
+However, there may be circumstances where it is necessary to deviate from the procedure.
+For example, reasonable adjustments may need to be made, in accordance with equality law, to enable those involved to access and complete this complaints procedure and to participate in the process.
+Any such deviation will be appropriately documented.